Body snatching: United Kingdom

 Rare reports of body snatching continue to occur.
-One notorious case in the United Kingdom involved the removal of the remains of Gladys Hammond from Yoxall Churchyard near Lichfield in south Staffordshire.
-Mrs Hammond's remains were taken by animal rights activists who were campaigning against Darley Oaks Farm, a licensed facility that bred guinea pigs for scientific research.
-Mrs Hammond was the mother in law of one of the farm's owners.
+One prominent case involved the removal of the remains of Gladys Hammond from Yoxall Churchyard near Lichfield in south Staffordshire.
+Hammond's remains were taken by animal rights activists who were campaigning against Darley Oaks Farm, a licensed facility that bred guinea pigs for scientific research.
+Hammond was the mother-in-law of one of the farm's co-owners.
 After a four-year investigation by Staffordshire Police four leaders of the Save the Newchurch Guinea Pigs campaign group (three men: Kerry Whitburn of Edgbaston, John Smith of Wolverhampton, John Ablewhite of Manchester; and one woman: Josephine Mayo of Staffordshire) were jailed for conspiracy to blackmail.
 The men received 12 years each and the woman received four years.
-The police said the conspiracy included the removal of Mrs Hammond's remains, which were recovered by police following information given by one of the four.
+The police said the conspiracy included the removal of Hammond's remains, which were recovered by police following information given by one of the four.

 United States

 In February 2006, Michael Mastromarino, then a 42-year-old former New Jersey-based oral surgeon and CEO and executive director of operations at Biomedical Tissue Services, was convicted along with three employees of illegally harvesting human bones, organs, tissue and other cadaver parts from individuals awaiting cremation, for forging numerous consent forms, and for selling the illegally obtained body parts to medical companies without consent of their families, and then sentenced to long prison terms.
 BTS sold its products to five companies, including Life Cell Corporation, of New Jersey, and Regeneration Technologies, of Florida.

 There is still a demand for corpses for transplantation surgery in the form of allografts.
-Modern body snatchers feed this demand.
+Modern body snatchers meet this demand.
 Tissue gained in this way is medically unsafe and unusable.
 The broadcaster Alistair Cooke's bones were removed in New York City and replaced with PVC pipe before his cremation.

 The director Toby Dye made a documentary titled Body Snatcher of New York about this case in 2010.

 In popular culture

 Appearances in film

-The 1956 film Invasion of the Body Snatchers is an American science-fiction film, was directed by Don Siegel and demonstrates body-snatching as a loss of personal autonomy where aliens take over the bodies of the main characters loved ones.
+The 1956 science fiction film Invasion of the Body Snatchers, directed by Don Siegel, depicts body-snatching as a loss of personal autonomy where aliens take over the bodies of the main characters' loved ones.
 This allowed for publicity of body snatching and interest in the history of its uses outside a science-fiction context.
 Body snatching was portrayed in a new way of the moral consequences and surrounding effect it has on the stolen body's loved ones.
-In the film The Doctor and the Devils, Timothy Dalton plays an anatomist who runs Edinburgh's School of Anatomy in the 19th century.
+In the 1985 film The Doctor and the Devils, Timothy Dalton plays an anatomist who runs Edinburgh's School of Anatomy in the 19th century.
 The characters in this film steal corpses after murdering locals and use them for their medical school: this is the practice of body snatching.
-In another film involving stealing corpses, I Sell the Dead, Dominic Monaghan and Larry Fessenden play two men who make a living stealing and selling corpses.
+In the 2008 film I Sell the Dead, Dominic Monaghan and Larry Fessenden play two men who make a living stealing and selling corpses.